northbright/hasher/README.md

 ## Features
 * Start a new goroutine to compute hash checksums
 * Compute multiple hash checksums at one time
-* Provide caller a event channel to receive events
+* Provide caller an event channel to receive events
   * Supported Events
     * On Error
     * On Progress Updated